CenterForOpenScience/osf.io/website/addons/github/README.md

 5. Submit the form.
 6. cp website/addons/github/settings/defaults.py website/addons/github/settings/local.py
 7. Copy your client ID and client secret from Github into the new local.py file.
+8. Ensure `"github"` exists in the addons list in `"addons.json"`
-8. Restart your app server.
+9. Restart your app server.

 ## Testing webhooks